What is the Civil Disobedience Movement?

 - All Political prisoners should be discharged

 The Indian National Congress would have preferred to fight against other laws like the land revenue laws, for example.
-But Gandhiji chose salt.
-Salt was a common item of consumption in every household, taxing salt would amount to taxing every section of the society.
+But Gandhiji chose salt as a starting point to Civil Disobedience Movement.
+Salt was a common consumption item in every household, taxing salt would tax every section of society.
 The salt was manufactured from saline seawater hence the imposition of heavy-duty was not only immoral but unfair to the poor.
-Thus salt was chosen, to symbolise a common man's defiance against the British rule that was increasingly becoming unethical and repressive in nature.
+Thus, salt was chosen to symbolize a common man's defiance against the British rule that was increasingly becoming unethical and repressive.

 Gandhi followed a simple truth.
-Turn the mirror to the people and show them how they’re being treated.
+Turn the mirror to the people and show them how they are treated.
 And they will rise up along with you.

 Effects of Civil Disobedience Movement on different Provinces

 After Gandhi's symbolic breaking of the salt laws at Dandi, defiance of the laws spread throughout the country.
-Salt laws were defied in various provinces as well, under the leadership of various leaders.
+Salt laws were also defied in various provinces under the leadership of various leaders.

-- The Salt Satyagraha was led by C Rajagopalachari in Tamil Nadu.
+- C Rajagopalachari led the Salt Satyagraha in Tamil Nadu.
 He organized a march from Thiruchirapalli to Vedaranniyam on the Tanjore (or Thanjavur) coast to break the salt law.

 - K Kelappan, famed for the Vaikom Satyagraha, organized salt marches in Malabar.